Trey Jemison: Memphis Grizzlies (2024)

 After his contract expired on January 30, Jemison signed a 10-day contract with the Memphis Grizzlies.
 He registered his first NBA points with a five-point performance against the Cleveland Cavaliers on February 2.
 Jemison was moved into the Grizzlies starting line-up on February 4, tallying six points, four rebounds and two blocks against the Boston Celtics.
 On February 6, he recorded a career-high 12 points and 6 rebounds in a game against the New York Knicks, and three days later, he signed a two-way contract with the Grizzlies.
 On March 12, he recorded another career high with 24 points against the Washington Wizards.
 On July 24, he was waived by the Grizzlies.

 New Orleans Pelicans / Birmingham Squadron (2024–2025)

 On July 26, 2024, Jemison's two-way contract was claimed off waivers by the New Orleans Pelicans.
 On January 9, 2025, Jemison was waived by the Pelicans.

 Los Angeles / South Bay Lakers (2025)

 On January 15, 2025, Jemison signed a two-way contract with the Los Angeles Lakers.
 In 22 appearances for Los Angeles, he averaged 2.6 points, 2.8 rebounds, and 0.3 assists.
 On July 21, Jemison was waived by the Lakers.

-New York / Westchester Knicks (2025–present)
+New York / Westchester Knicks (2025–2026)

 On September 16, 2025, Jemison signed a two-way contract with the New York Knicks.
+On June 13, 2026, Jemison won his first championship with the New York Knicks in the 2026 NBA Finals, beating the San Antonio Spurs 4–1.